Sekondi-Takoradi Stadium

 The Sekondi Sports Stadium (also known as Essipong Stadium) is a multi-purpose stadium in Sekondi-Takoradi, Ghana.
 It is used mostly for football matches and serves as the home stadium of Sekondi Hasaacas FC.
 Sekondi-Takoradi Stadium hosted some matches during 2008 African Cup of Nations.
 The stadium has a capacity of 20,000 people and opened in 2008.
-The stadium looks similar to the Tamale Stadium.
+The stadium looks similar to the Tamale Sports Stadium also known as the Aliu Mahama Sports Stadium.